DayuanTan/ReinforcementLearing_UCL_DavidSilver/README.md

 - RL diff form other ML
     - No supervisor, only a reward signal
     - Feedback is delayed, not instantaneous
-    - Time reall y matters ( se q uential, non i.i.d data)
+    - Time reall y matters ( sequential, non i.i.d data)
     - Agent’s actions affect the subsequent data it receives
 - Major Components of an RL Agent
     - Policy: is the agent’s behaviour.
 It is a map from state to action.